The walking track to Klif – The beacon rock

 The path towards Klif.

-The way up to Klif isn’t clearly marked.
-The path starts directly across from Friðarhöfn, the narrow end of the harbour.
-There is a gravel road and a parking lot behind a few shacks (and building materials).
+The track up to Klif isn’t clearly marked.
+The path starts directly across from Friðarhöfn, the narrow end of Heimaey harbour.
+It’s tucked away behind the N1 petrol station and the new fishing factory that’s being built next to it.
 You’ll see it when you zoom in on the map further down in this article.

 Sheep fence and gravel slope

-The path leads from behind the parking lot towards the protrusion of Litla-Klif – that stubby plug jutting up between Klif and the HáHá plateau.
-After a few hundred meters the path continues behind a sheep fence with a wooden step.
+The path leads from behind the parking lot towards the protrusion of Litla-Klif – that stubby little plug jutting up between Klif and the HáHá plateau.
+After a few hundred meters it continues behind a sheep fence with a wooden step and up to the slopes of Klif.

 The first part is still firm and grassy.
 But shortly after the slope gets very steep, with increasing gravel, loose sand and rocks along the way.
 This is where you’ll see the first rope lying in the sand, attached to a rock further up.